awsdocs/amazon-rds-user-guide/doc_source/AuroraMySQL.Updates.20180206.md

 **Version:** 2\.01

 Amazon Aurora MySQL 2\.01 is generally available\.

-Going forward, Aurora MySQL 2\.x versions will be compatible with MySQL 5\.7\.12 and Aurora MySQL 1\.x versions will be compatible with MySQL 5\.6\.10\.
-When creating a new Aurora MySQL DB cluster, including those restored from snapshots, you have the option of choosing compatibility with either MySQL 5\.7\.12 or MySQL 5\.6\.10\.
+Going forward, Aurora MySQL 2\.x versions will be compatible with MySQL 5\.7 and Aurora MySQL 1\.x versions will be compatible with MySQL 5\.6\.

+When creating a new Aurora MySQL DB cluster, including those restored from snapshots, you have the option of choosing compatibility with either MySQL 5\.7 or MySQL 5\.6\.

 You can restore snapshots of Aurora MySQL 1\.14\*, 1\.15\*, and 1\.16\* into Aurora MySQL 2\.01\.

 We do not allow in\-place upgrade of Aurora MySQL 1\.x clusters into Aurora MySQL 2\.01 or restore to Aurora MySQL 2\.01 from an Amazon S3 backup\.
 We plan to remove these restrictions in a later Aurora MySQL 2\.x release\.

+The performance schema is disabled for Aurora MySQL 5\.7\.

 ## Comparison with Aurora MySQL 5\.6<a name="AuroraMySQL.Updates.20180206.Compare56"></a>